-- (1) The Secretary is responsible for: - (a) maintaining accurate membership lists and archives of Governing Committee and General Membership Meeting notes; - (b) providing quarterly and annual written reports to the membership; - (c) producing the annual referendum ballot; - (d) ensuring the production of a quarterly membership bulletin; - (e) acting as Chair of the Governing Committee; and - (f) convening Governing Committee meetings and providing all members of the Governing Committee with a draft agenda no fewer than 7 days beforehand unless there are extenuating circumstances. - (2) The Treasurer is responsible for: - (a) chairing a Finance Committee and ensuring it is functioning - (b) managing the Union's bank accounts and funds; - (c) keeping accurate financial records; - (d) providing quarterly and annual written reports to the membership; and - (e) taking, compiling and distributing the minutes of the Governing Committee. - (3) The Assistant Treasurer of Expenditure is responsible for: - (a) maintaining accurate records of Union budgets; - (b) ensuring that Union budgets are not exceeded; - (c) executing all authorised expenses of the Union; and - (d) any delegated tasks from the Treasurer. - (4) The Communications Officer is responsible for: - (a) chairing a Communications Committee and ensuring it is functioning - (b) ensuring a Communications Committee is established, functioning and chaired; - (c) mailing the bulletin to individual members who request a paper copy; and - (d) any delegated tasks from the Secretary. - (5) The Social Media Officer is responsible for: - (a) chairing a Social Media Committee and ensuring it is functioning; - (b) any delegated tasks from the Secretary. - (6) The Operations Officer is responsible for: - (a) chairing an Operations Committee and ensuring it is functioning; - (b) developing, maintaining, and improving all digital systems for the Union; and
+- (1) The Secretary is responsible for: - (a) maintaining accurate membership lists and archives of Governing Committee and General Membership Meeting notes; - (b) providing quarterly and annual written reports to the membership; - (c) producing the annual referendum ballot; - (d) ensuring the production of a quarterly membership bulletin; - (e) acting as Chair of the Governing Committee; and - (f) convening Governing Committee meetings and providing all members of the Governing Committee with a draft agenda no fewer than 7 days beforehand unless there are extenuating circumstances. - (2) The Treasurer is responsible for: - (a) chairing a Finance Committee and ensuring it is functioning - (b) managing the Union's bank accounts and funds; - (c) keeping accurate financial records; - (d) providing quarterly and annual written reports to the membership; and - (e) taking, compiling and distributing the minutes of the Governing Committee. - (3) The Assistant Treasurer of Expenditure is responsible for: - (a) maintaining accurate records of Union budgets; - (b) ensuring that Union budgets are not exceeded; - (c) executing all authorised expenses of the Union; and - (d) any delegated tasks from the Treasurer. - (4) The Communications Officer is responsible for: - (a) chairing a Communications Committee and ensuring it is functioning; - (b) mailing the bulletin to individual members who request a paper copy; and - (c) any delegated tasks from the Secretary. - (5) The Social Media Officer is responsible for:

-- (c) any delegated tasks from the Secretary. - (7) The Campaigns Officer is responsible for: - (a) chairing an Organising Committee and ensuring it is functioning; - (b) coordinating the strategic advocacy and campaigns of the Union; - (c) ensuring an Organising Committee is established, functioning and chaired; and - (d) any delegated tasks from the Secretary. - (8) The Renters Rights Officer is responsible for: - (a) chairing a Renters Rights Committee and ensuring it is functioning; - (b) ensuring a Renters Rights Committee is established, functioning and chaired; and - (c) any delegated tasks from the Secretary. - (9) The Membership Officer is responsible for: - (a) ensuring a majority of the members are in good standing; - (b) maintaining accurate records of the Union members' financial standing; and - (c) any delegated tasks from the Treasurer. - (10) The Secretary and Treasurer must be signatories on all of the Union's bank accounts. - (11) The Assistant Treasurer of Expenditure must be an additional signatory on the Union's expenses bank account.
+- (a) chairing a Social Media Committee and ensuring it is functioning; - (b) any delegated tasks from the Secretary. - (6) The Operations Officer is responsible for: - (a) chairing an Operations Committee and ensuring it is functioning; - (b) developing, maintaining, and improving all digital systems for the Union; and - (c) any delegated tasks from the Secretary. - (7) The Campaigns Officer is responsible for: - (a) chairing an Organising Committee and ensuring it is functioning; - (b) coordinating the strategic advocacy and campaigns of the Union; - (c) ensuring an Organising Committee is established, functioning and chaired; and - (d) any delegated tasks from the Secretary. - (8) The Renters Rights Officer is responsible for: - (a) chairing a Renters Rights Committee and ensuring it is functioning; and - (b) any delegated tasks from the Secretary. - (9) The Membership Officer is responsible for: - (a) ensuring a majority of the members are in good standing; - (b) maintaining accurate records of the Union members' financial standing; and - (c) any tasks from the Secretary. - (d) chairing a Membership Administration Committee and ensuring it is functioning; - (10) The Policy Officer is responsible for: - (a) chairing a Policy Committee and ensuring it is functioning; - (b) working with the Governing Committee to develop policy positions; and - (c) any delegated tasks from the Governing Committee. - (11) The Inventory Officer is responsible for: - (a) chairing an Inventory and Merchandise Committee and ensuring it is functioning; - (b) administrating the Union's office spaces; - (c) managing the Union's merchandise and other physical assets; - (d) maintaining accurate records of the Union's inventory i.e. physical assets; and - (e) any delegated tasks from the Governing Committee. - (12) The Aboriginal and Torres Strait Islander Officer is responsible for: - (a) chairing an Aboriginal and Torres Strait Islander Committee and ensuring it is functioning; - (13) The Disability Officer is responsible for: - (a) chairing a Disability Committee and ensuring it is functioning; - (14) The Queer Officer is responsible for: - (a) chairing a Queer Committee and ensuring it is functioning; - (15) The Public and Social Housing Officer is responsible for: - (a) chairing a Public Housing Committee and ensuring it is functioning; - (16) The Secretary and Treasurer must be signatories on all of the Union's bank accounts. - (17) The Assistant Treasurer of Expenditure must be an additional signatory on the Union's expenses bank account.